-"Yesterday?"
+'Yesterday?'

-"Oh, very well," he said fretfully, "you too!
-But if he did, if he did, come really back: 'prey' and all?"
+'Oh, very well,' he said fretfully, 'you too!
+But if he did, if he did, come really back: "prey" and all?'

-"What is the riddle?" she said, taking a deep breath and facing him brightly.
+'What is the riddle?' she said, taking a deep breath and facing him brightly.

-"Would my 'must' still be his?"
-The face he raised to her, as he leaned forward under the direct light of the sun, was so lined and haggard, the thought crossed her mind that it did indeed seem little more than a shadowy mask that just one hour of darkness might dispel.
+Would MY "must" still be HIS?'
+The face he raised to her, as he leaned forward under the direct light of the sun, was so colourless, cadaverous and haggard, the thought crossed her mind that it did indeed seem little more than a shadowy mask that but one hour of darkness might dispel.

-"You said, you know, we did win through.
-Why then should we be even thinking of defeat now?"
+'You said, you know, we did win through.
+Why then should we be even thinking of defeat now?'

-"'We'!"
+"'We"!'

-"Oh no, you!" she cried triumphantly.
+'Oh no, you!' she cried triumphantly.

-"You do not answer my question."
+'You do not answer my question.'

-"Nor you mine!
-It was a glorious victory.
+'Nor you mine!
+It WAS a glorious victory.
 Is there the ghost of a reason why you should cast your mind back?
-Is there, now?"
+Is there, now?'

-"Only," said Lawford, looking patiently up into her face, "only because I love you:" and listened in the silence to the words as one may watch a bird that has escaped out of its cage steadily flying on and on till lost to sight.
+'Only,' said Lawford, looking patiently up into her face, 'only because I love you': and listened in the silence to the words as one may watch a bird that has escaped for ever and irrevocably out of its cage, steadily flying on and on till lost to sight.

 For an instant the grey eyes faltered.
-"But that, surely," she began in a low voice, still steadily sewing, "that was our compact last night-that you should let me help, that you should trust me just as you trusted the mother years ago who came in the little cart with the shaggy pony to the homesick boy watching at the window.
-Perhaps," she added almost mischievously, "in this odd shuffle of souls and faces, I am that mother, and most frightfully anxious you should not give in.
+'But that, surely,' she began in a low voice, still steadily sewing, 'that was our compact last night-that you should let me help, that you should trust me just as you trusted the mother years ago who came in the little cart with the shaggy dusty pony to the homesick boy watching at the window.
+Perhaps,' she added, her fingers trembling, 'in this odd shuffle of souls and faces, I AM that mother, and most frightfully anxious you should not give in.
 Why, even because of the tiredness, even because the cause seems vain, you must still fight on-wouldn't she have said it?
 Surely there are prizes, a daughter, a career, no end!
-And even they gone-still the self undimmed, undaunted, that took its dubbing like a man."
+And even they gone- still the self undimmed, undaunted, that took its drubbing like a man.'

-"I know you know I'm all but crazed; you see this wretched mind all littered and broken down; look at me like that, then!
-Forget even you have befriended me and pretend--- Why must I blunder on and on like this!
-Oh, Grisel, my friend, my friend, if only you loved me!"
+I know you know I'm all but crazed; you see this wretched mind all littered and broken down; look at me like that, then.
+Forget even you have befriended me and pretended- Why must I blunder on and on like this?
+Oh, Grisel, my friend, my friend, if only you loved me!'

 Tears clouded her eyes.
 She turned vaguely as if for a hiding-place.
-"We can't talk here.
-How mad the whole day is!
+'We can't talk here.
+How mad the day is.
 Listen, listen!
 I do-I do love you-mother and woman and friend-from the very moment you came.
-It's all so clear, so clear: that, and your miserable 'must,' my friend.
+It's all so clear, so clear: that, and your miserable "must," my friend.
 Come, we will go away by ourselves a little, and talk.
-That way!
-I'll meet you by the gate."
+That way.
+I'll meet you by the gate.'